Prabhav49/Chacha-Chaudhary-Digital-Guardian-of-River-Ganga/README.md

 ## Features

-- ***AI-Powered Robot Mascot***:
-  - An interactive robot using advanced AI, ML, and Chatbot technologies.
-  - Equipped with a touch panel for seamless user interaction.
-  - Provides real-time information and guidance in the River Basin War Room & Ganga Museum.

 - ***Digital Avatar for Online Engagement***:
   - A digital version of Chacha Chaudhary to engage users via the NMCG website.